We Conduct Training, Measure and Report for Safety on Every Job.

 We have a comprehensive drug and alcohol testing program and a highly effective defensive driving tracking and evaluation program.

-- The financial investment into our safety programs is an eye opener.
-We are a “small” company with a “large” company safety budget.
-We have a full time Industrial Hygienist on staff and spend significant dollars on personal protective and safety equipment.
-Safety is viewed as an investment not a cost.
+We’re a small company with a large safety budget.
+We have full-time HSE personnel and spend significant amounts on personal protective and safety equipment.
+We view safety as an investment, not a cost.

-- We communicate safety in all our meetings.
-Safety is not a separate function of production but is integral at all levels of work.
-We communicate daily, weekly, and monthly about working safe and include Safety Bulletin lessons learned as necessary.
+Safety is not a separate function of production but is integral at all levels of our work.
+We communicate safety in all our meetings, provide updates daily, weekly and monthly about safe working practices and include lessons learned as necessary.

 - ISNetworld Rating – A